Date of Birth7.30.1990 (30)

 2013: Spent first half of season on-loan to USL Pro affiliate Orlando City SC.
 Scored 26 goals in all competitions between USL Pro, Open Cup, MLS, MLS Cup Playoffs and CCL.
 MLS: Made season debut with Sporting KC as a sub in a 3-2 win over the Columbus Crew on June 29.
 Finished season with 16 games played and seven start.
 Scored first MLS goal in a 3-2 loss to the New York Red Bulls on August 3.
 Scored the game-winning goal in a 1-0 win over D.C.
 United on October 18.
 Playoffs: Appeared in all five MLS Cup Playoff matches with three starts.
 Scored the game winning goal in the second leg of the Eastern Conference Championship vs. the Houston Dynamo.
 CCL: Appeared in all four 2013-14 CONCACAF Champions League group stage matches (three starts).
 Scored a goal in a 2-0 win over Real Esteli on August 7.
 Earned a PK (that Soony Saad converted) against CD Olimpia on August 27.

 2011: M.A.C.
 Hermann Trophy semifinalist and NSCAA All-American Second Team selection after being named the Big East Offensive Player of the Year.
-Led USF with 16 goals and two assists in 21 games, helping the team reach the quarterfinals of the 2011 NCAA Tournament.
+Led South Florida with 16 goals and two assists in 21 games, helping the team reach the quarterfinals of the 2011 NCAA Tournament.

-2009-10: Named NJCAA National Player of the Year in his second season at Tyler (Texas).
+2009-10: Named NJCAA National Player of the Year in his second season at Tyler (Texas) Junior College.
 Helped lead the team to back-to-back national junior college championships, going undefeated with 41-0-1 record.
 Scored a combined 52 goals in 42 games with 10 assists.